 Read related story: Ethics Commission looks into Miami Beach shakedown PAC

 Of course, like most worthwhile causes, it is a double-edged sword.
-Because the Ethics Commission is also increasingly used by some political consultants who file flimsy complaints as part ethics2of their campaign strategy and to thwart legitimate criticism and concern.
+Because the Ethics Commission is also increasingly used by some political consultants who file flimsy complaints as part of their campaign strategy and to thwart legitimate criticism and concern.

 Yard signs?
 Check.
 Palm cards?
 T-shirts?
 Check.
 Ethics complaint?
 Check.